Semantics-Empowered Communication: A Tutorial-cum-Survey: Towards Effectiveness-Level SemCom and Networked Systems

 \subsection{Semantics-Assisted Networked Intelligent Systems}

-The effectiveness of end-to-end SemCom framework promises potential performance improvement for intelligent networks such as industrial IoTs (IIoTs), and UAVs systems.
+The effectiveness of end-to-end SemCom frameworks promises potential performance improvement for intelligent networks such as industrial IoTs (IIoTs), UAVs systems, autonomous vehicles, and smart healthcare.
 Next, we will introduce some typical cases of these semantics-assisted networks.